FREQUENTLY ASKED QUESTIONS

 What size of laneway or carriage house can I build?

-Laneway and carriage houses can be 0.10 Floor Space Ratio (FSR) (equivalent to 10% of the area of the property).
-If the main house is less than the 0.50 FSR, then up to a 0.05 FSR can be transferred to the laneway or carriage house, for a maximum of 0.15 FSR (a floor space equivalent to 15% of the area of the property).
+Step 3 laneway and carriage houses can have a density of up to 11% of the site area.
+If the main house is less than the 0.50 Floor Space Ratio (FSR), then up to a 0.05 FSR can be transferred to the laneway or carriage house, for a maximum of 16% of the site area (or an equivalent of 0.16 FSR).

 Different FSR limits may apply to Protected properties in the Queen's Park Heritage Conservation Area.
 Click here for more information on the HCA Incentives Program.